google/starthinker/install/README.md

 # StarThinker Reference Installations

 StarThinker is fully configured from environmental variables.
 A deployment script is provided to help with the configuration.
-To deploy a specific type of StarThinker setup see:
+To deploy a specific type of StarThinker setup see the [Tutorials](../tutorials/README.md) or specific instructions:

  - [Developer](../tutorials/deploy_developer.md) - Local machine, ideal for testing and development work.
  - [Data Scientist](../tutorials/deploy_scientist.md) - Single user recurring job running recipes.